cybertec-postgresql/vip-manager/README.md

 All flags and file entries are written in lower case.
 To make longer multi-word flags and entries readable, they are separated by dashes, e.g. `retry-num`.

 If you put a flag or file entry into uppercase and replace dashes with underscores, you end up with the format of environment variables.
-To avoid overlapping configuration with other applications, the env variables are additionall prefixed with `VIP_`, e.g. `VIP_RETRY_NUM`.
+To avoid overlapping configuration with other applications, the env variables are additional prefixed with `VIP_`, e.g. `VIP_RETRY_NUM`.

-This is a list of all avaiable configuration items:
+This is a list of all available configuration items:

 | flag/yaml key     | env notation          | required  | example                     | description |
 | ----------------- | --------------------- | --------- | --------------------------- | ----------- |